Your medical oncologist may recommend chemotherapy as part of your cancer treatment. Chemotherapy are drugs that destroy cancer cells.

 - Our nurses are skilled in administering chemotherapy by:

-- Intrathecal catheter (delivery of drugs into the spinal fluid)
+- Intrathecal catheter (delivery of drugs into the spinal fluid.
+Administered by a physician.)

 - Intraperitoneal chemotherapy (delivery of drugs directly into the abdominal cavity)